Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

-Allocated costs are expenses that usually come from overhead that must be shared across multiple cost centres or departments.
-The company determines its own method to allocate or assign portions of those costs to each cost centre and/or account that will need to absorb those expenses.
-Examples of allocated costs might include utility expenses, facilities costs and IT services.
+Allocated costs are expenses that usually come from overhead that must be shared across multiple cost centers or departments.
+The company determines its own method to allocate or assign portions of those costs to each cost center and/or account that will need to absorb those expenses.
+Examples of allocated costs might include utility expenses, facilities costs, and IT services.

 Allocations are the distribution of revenue or expenses across various departments, divisions, regions and so on.

 An annual report is a yearly record of a company’s operations that includes a balance sheet and income statement.
 Annual reports are distributed to shareholders and can also be known as a 10-K, the name of the filing that is made to the U.S. Securities and Exchange Commission (SEC).

 A balance sheet is a statement that summarizes all of an entity’s assets, liabilities, and capital at a given point in time.
 It’s one of the three main financial statements, along with the cash flow statement and income statement.